raspberrypi/rpi-usb-gadget/README.md

 all have the same IP.
 It is recommended to use `hostname.local` to access the devices individually.

 ## How It Works
-This package sets up the Raspberry Pi to act as a USB Ethernet Gadget, creating a network interface over USB.
-The default IP address is `10.12.194.1`, but you can also access the device using its `hostname.local`.
+This package sets up the Raspberry Pi as a USB Composite Gadget, exposing:
+- **usb0**: Ethernet over USB (default IP `10.12.194.1` or `<hostname>.local`)
+- **/dev/ttyGS0** on the Pi, appearing as `/dev/ttyACM0` (Linux/macOS) or COM port (Windows) on the host

+The Ethernet interface allows SSH and file transfers, while the serial console provides a fallback for first-time or recovery access.

 ## Installation